Tuition Fee & Subsidy

 Singapore University of Social Sciences offers the following course fee concessions:

-- Applicants who are 60 years old and above will enjoy 20% course fee concession.
+- Applicants who are 60 years old and above at the point of application will enjoy 20% course fee concession.

-They are not applicable to students under any scholarship or sponsorship schemes, SkillsFuture funded courses as well as courses offered with external institutions/organisations.
-The concessions are also not to be used concurrently with any other concessions.
+These concessions are not applicable to students under any scholarship or sponsorship schemes, externally funded courses (e.g. SSG, IBF), or courses offered in collaboration with external institutions or organizations.